neicnordic/sensitive-data-archive/CONTRIBUTING.md

 ## Did you find a bug?

-- Ensure that the bug was not already reported by [searching under Issues].
+- Ensure that the bug has not already been reported by [searching under Issues].

-- If you're unable to find an (open) issue addressing the problem, open a new one by using the following [template to report a bug].
+- If you're unable to find an issue addressing the problem, open a new one by using the following [template to report a bug].
 Be sure to include:

     - a *clear* description,
     - as much relevant information as possible, and
     - a *code sample* or an (executable) *test case* demonstrating the expected behaviour that is not occurring.

 - If possible, prefix the issue title with a short identifier for the relevant repository component, e.g. **[ingest]**, **[postgres]** etc.